AlexandrMilko/CatEatsPhish/README.md

 # CatEatsPhish
 Implementation of different technics to determine if a website is phishing or not.

-This project was done by my friends and me on SuperVisionHack 2022.
+This project was done by my friends(@shurikandrew) and me on SuperVisionHack 2022.

 INSTALLATION: pip install -r requirements.txt